hashicorp/packer-plugin-vsphere/.web-docs/components/builder/vsphere-clone/README.md

 - `disk_size` (int64) - Specifies the size of the primary disk in MiB.
   Cannot be used with `linked_clone`.
+  -> **Note:** Only the primary disk size can be specified.
+Additional disks are not supported.

 - `linked_clone` (bool) - Specifies that the virtual machine is created as a linked clone from the latest snapshot.
 Defaults to `false`.
   Cannot be used with `disk_size`.`